techjay-c/tp/docs/DeveloperGuide.md

 Expected Output in the Dentist List: New dentist added into the Dentist List.
 The email and address will contain Default placeholders.

 Expected Output in the Command Output Box: New dentist added message is displayed with the dentist credentials.
+<br><br>

 `add-dentist n/Oliver Lim`

+Expected Output in the Dentist List: No new dentist added.

-Expected Output in the Command Output Box: Error message for invalid command format, prompting users with correct attributes to include.
+Expected Output in the Command Output Box: Error message for invalid command format.
+<br><br>

 ### Listing all Dentists